 When you configure the data operation properties, specify the format in which the complex file data object writes data to the HDFS sequence file.
+You can specify Avro, JSON, XML, or Parquet as file format.
 You can also specify binary as format.